carlosug/rse-training-collection/README.md

 # Research Software Engineer training materials

 Below you'll find an *(work in progress)* curated list of research software engineering training material.
 All material is:
-1. In a GitHub or GitLab repository)
+1. In a GitHub or GitLab repository
-2. Free to use
+2. Hands-on workshops
 3. Written in markdown or similar

 ---